For the Fallen Dreams: Blehm's return, new label and self-titled seventh album (2021–present)

 On February 19, 2021, the band confirmed that they had begun recording their seventh album.
 On June 17, 2022, the band revealed that they had parted ways with Rise Records and signed with Arising Empire.
 On June 21, following a series of teasers released on various social media, the band unveiled the first single entitled "What If" along with a music video.
 On August 5, the band released the second single titled "Sulfate".

 On September 6, the band published the third single "Re-Animate" and its corresponding music video.
 On October 20, the band released the fourth single "No Heaven" and an accompanying music video.
 On January 19, 2023, the band premiered the fifth single "Last One Out" with a music video.
 At the same time, they officially announced that their self-titled seventh studio album would be released on March 10, 2023 while also revealed the album cover and the track list.
 The music video for "Without You" was released March 10, 2023, coinciding with the album release.

 Artistry

 Musical style and progression

 Other bands that have a similar sound to For the Fallen Dreams include: A Day to Remember, The Ghost Inside, In Hearts Wake, Fit for a King, A Call to Sincerity, and Buried in Verona.

-One of the most noticeable changes in For the Fallen Dreams musical style came while Dylan Richter was the acting lead vocalist.
-Both the third studio album Back Burner and the fourth studio album Wasted Youth had more clean vocals than the albums previous to them and their music took on an A Day to Remember-like sound.
-Richter worked with Jeremy McKinnon, the vocalist of A Day to Remember, on the song Nightmares which was featured on the 2009 album Relentless.
-Tom Denney, former guitarist of A Day to Remember, produced and mixed the 2011 album Back Burner and the 2012 album Wasted Youth.

-As the band has aged, the occurrence of clean vocals has increased.
-The Richter's era featured a dramatic shift in the amount of clean vocals in songs.
-Back Burner and Wasted Youth included many choruses where Richter sang clean vocals.
-At this time, Hocking was performing very little backing and clean vocals but in 2013, with the reemergence of Ruhlig, he stepped up to the microphone and can be heard on tracks like "Emerald Blue", "Bombay", "Amnesia", amongst others on the Heavy Hearts album.
-With 2018's album Six, Hocking established himself as the full-fledged clean vocalist of the band.